Jordan High School (Fulshear, Texas)

 Jordan High School is a senior high school in Fulshear, Texas.
 It is a part of the Katy Independent School District (KISD) and opened to students in the fall of 2020, being widely considered one of the top KatyISD schools since then.

 It was collectively named after the Jordan family, which has strong roots to both Katy and KISD.
 The building had a cost of over $206 million, and its size is above 650000 sqft of space.
 It has three gymnasiums, an eight-lane, 25 yd natatorium, a 900-seat performing arts center, 9 tennis courts, a football field, and a baseball stadium with a smaller softball stadium.
 All the grade levels share the school equally; there are no segregated grade level areas.
 Jordan High School also has 2 cafeterias to fit its many students, with one being significantly larger than the other.

 Jordan opened in the fall of 2020 with only freshmen and sophomores but grew to house juniors and seniors as of the 2022-2023 school year.
 The first class that graduated from the school was the Class of 2023.

 It took territory from Seven Lakes High School and Obra D. Tompkins High School, and is the ninth comprehensive high school that its school district has established.
 It is also the biggest high school in Katy ISD.

 Jordan High School receives students from Adams Junior High School and Seven Lakes Junior High School.

-Jordan High School is known for its quick achievements in sports and extracurricular activities and is known to be a rising school for its sports teams.
+Jordan High School is known for its achievements in sports and extracurricular activities.

+Feeder Paterns

+The following elementary schools feed into Jordan High School.